 For more information about using Sections, click here.

 Each section can have one or many fields.
-There are many different types of fields that you can add to your form, and each has its own settings that enable you to control how that field behaves.
+There are over 55 different types of fields that you can add to your form, and each has its own settings that enable you to control how that field behaves.

 For more information about using Fields, click here.